 The composite map (shown as Figure 21, Composite Map) provides for various overlays in order to show the cumulative impacts of various site constraints on the property.
 The composite map includes topography, hydrologic conditions, including existing FEMA floodway and floodplain, the various Conservation Land System designations and riparian areas that exist on the property.
 The map also shows the various tributaries that flow through the property into the Santa Cruz River.
 Finally, the aerial photograph within the exhibit shows the location of the existing pecan orchards on the property.
-The specific description and discussion regarding each of these site constraints is discussed in more detail within the applicable sections of this report, but this exhibit provides an opportunity to evaluate how each of these elements, collectively, impacts the overall property.
+The specific description and discussion regarding each of these site constraints is discussed in more detail within the applicable sections of these elements, collectively, impacts the overall property.